prashantRmishra/System-design/yelp/Readme.md

 ```
 We can assume modern aws managed postgresDb can store upto 100TB of data
 If the each business details amounts to 2KB size the for 10M = 10M*2KB = 20GB(which is nothing entire business details can fit into a single DB).

+Even if we multiple the 20GB by 10 (for rating/review data/metadata) i.e 20*10 = 200GB then also this is nothing.

-We can create multiple copies/replicas of the data for fault tolerance/availability
+We can create a copy/replica of the data for fault tolerance and availability
 ```

 **How are we going to calculate average rating ?**

+**Solution(s)**

+- *Synchronous update(on the fly)*
-Since there are not much of writes compared to reads so when ever review/rating are created at the same time average rating can also be calculated and updated in the `avgRating` column of `Rating` table.
+Since there are not much of writes compared to reads so when ever review/rating are created at the same time average rating can also be calculated and updated in the `avgRating` column of `Rating` table. we will need to columns for this `avgRating`, `totalCount`

+    ```
+    avgRating  = (totalCount*avgRating + newRating)/(totalCount + 1);
+    also
+    totalCount  = totalCount+1;

+    ```
     Since we are getting `3k` write per month and an optimized instance of `postgresDB` can handle `4k` requests/second which is huge compared to monthly writes(hence we can calculate the average rating on the fly without affecting performance at all)

+- *Crone Job(Asynchronous updated)*
+If we decide to not updated the average rating on the fly( synchronously) then we can have something like a crone job that will run periodically and update the total count and average rating (asynchronously)

 When clicked on one of the results then we fetch the details of the business  via rating service or business crud service